 Exmar Offshore Company was responsible for designing, constructing and installing the OPTI-EX FPS.

-Samsung Heavy Industries constructed the hull of the FPS in South Korea.
-The topsides of the FPS were fabricated by Kiewit Offshore Services in Texas.
+Samsung Heavy Industries constructed the hull of the FPS in South Korea, while its topsides were fabricated by Kiewit Offshore Services in Texas.

 Delmar was contracted to provide engineering, design, fabrication and installation services for the mooring system of the OPTI-EX FPS.

-FMC Technologies was awarded a $40m contract to supply seven subsea production trees and control systems for the field.
+FMC Technologies was awarded a $40m contract to supply seven subsea production trees and control systems for the project.